The Facts and Myths about FNS (food stamps)

 MYTH: SNAP is a drain on taxpayers.

-FACT: Moody’s Analytics estimates that in a weak economy, $1 in SNAP benefits pumped about $2.43 billion into North Carolina’s economy in 2012. (iii)
+FACT: $1 in SNAP benefits generates about $1.70 in localized economic activity.
+Overall SNAP pumped about $2.43 billion into North Carolina’s economy in 2012. (iii)

 SNAP not only helps low-income people buy groceries, it frees up cash for other expenses, such as medical care, clothing, home repairs and childcare.
 That benefits local businesses and their employees, which boosts the economy as a whole.